zhushh/TeamBuilder/README.md

 # Introduction

 This a web app, a team course project in SYSU.
-SQLite3 array

 # Run

 Please set up PostgreSQL according to `DATABASES` in `settings.py`.

-Then run the following command under `./mysite` directory.
+Then run the following command under `mysite` directory.

 ```
 ./manage.py runserver